NicoleJackson89/pp4-recipe-share/README.md

 All recipes, details and images were taken from [BBC Good Food](https://www.bbcgoodfood.com/)

 ### Fonts
-A standard simple and easy to read Arial font was used throughout this webpage as a user will be doing a lot of reading when following along with a recipe.
+The standard simple and easy to read Roboto & Lato fonts were used throughout this webpage as a user will be doing a lot of reading when following along with a recipe.

 ## Features